 You can drastically reduce the amount of hay you throw away if your rabbit can only get it out a small bit at a time.

 It may surprise you to learn that a rabbit cannot eat too much hay.
-They should be eating 80-90% of their body size each and every day.
+They should be eating their body size each and every day, and hay should make around 90% of their diet

 Due to this, it is important that your hay feeder or feeders can hold enough that your rabbit will not run out during the day.
 This is especially crucial if you are gone for long stretches during the day.
-A good rabbit hay feeder will be big enough to hold enough hay to satisfy your rabbit.
-Make sure it’s not so big that it becomes a danger.
+A good rabbit hay feeder will be big enough to hold enough hay to satisfy your rabbit, whilst not being so big that it becomes a danger.

 Keeping Hay Clean